-Refresher training is important for ensuring employees maintain knowledge and competence which is particularly important with respect to fire, health and safety safe systems of work, policies and procedures.
-This guide outlines why and when it is needed.
+Refresher training ensures employees maintain knowledge and competence which is vital with respect to fire, health and safety.
+Here we discuss the significant benefits of refresher training for organisations and when it is required.

-Employers are required by law to provide information, instruction, training and supervision to ensure the health and safety of employees and others.
-Risk assessments and training needs analysis should be used to highlight what type of training is required, who should receive it and how frequently it should be refreshed.
+By law employers must provide information, instruction, training, and supervision to ensure the health and safety of employees and others.
+Risk assessments and training needs analysis highlight what type of training is required, who should receive training and how frequently it should be refreshed.

 Explore our extensive range of IOSH Approved and CPD Certified online training and Instructor-led courses that deliver engaging, accessible and cost-effective health and safety training and refresher training to employees.

 Regulations, guidelines, and organisational policies and procedures evolve.
 Refresher training keeps employees updated on these changes, ensuring they remain in compliance with the latest standards.
 This is crucial in industries with dynamic safety requirements, as failing to adapt to changes can lead to increased risks and potential legal issues.

 Neglecting health and safety regulations and standards can lead to legal consequences, including fines, claims, and payouts for negligence.
 Refresher training helps ensure ongoing compliance, reducing the risk of legal issues.
 It also strengthens an organisation’s defensibility in case of any incidents by demonstrating a commitment to training and safety.

 Risk profiling will help you identify when employees require refresher training (see ‘What are the benefits of a learning management system?’ below).
 The Health and Safety Executive describe the need for training to ensure the health and safety of employees: